oxygenium-network/explorer/README.md

-# Alephium Explorer - Front-end
+# Oxygenium Explorer - Front-end

-A blockchain explorer front-end for Alephium.
+A blockchain explorer front-end for Oxygenium.

 ## Features